 You must turn on the Directed Call pickup feature for the system before a user can use the feature.
 The Enterprise Edge Programming Operations Guide contains additional programming information for this feature.

 Group Pickup

 Group Pickup allows the portable user to answer a call ringing on another set in the same pickup group.
-Enterprise Edge programming allows you to place all telephones, including portable telephones, into pickup groups.
+The Enterprise Edge Programming Operations Guide contains additional programming information for this feature.